The best lenses for astrophotography: these fast ultra-wide lenses can pull in the night sky

 (Image credit: Future)

-The best lenses for astrophotography are arguably the most important tools in your arsenal for getting clear, sharp images of the night sky.
-An astro lens needs to offer a wide-angle perspective, not just for capturing as much of the sky as possible, but also for allowing the use of slower shutter speeds without incurring star trails (i.e. stars smearing across the sky).
-A fast maximum aperture is also critical.
+I think that the best lenses for astrophotography are vital for getting clear, sharp images of the night sky.
+An astro lens needs to offer a wide-angle perspective, not just for capturing as much of the sky as possible, but also for allowing the use of reasonably slower shutter speeds without incurring star trails (stars smearing across the sky).
+And to help avoid overly slow shutter speeds and pull in as much light as possible, a fast aperture is also a must-have.

-There's more to it of course – and we get into the weeds in our 'how to choose' section at the bottom of this page – but that's the essence of the matter.
+There's more to it of course, as I'll come to in my 'how to choose' section at the bottom of this page, but that's the essence of the matter.
 Astrophotography is an immensely enjoyable shooting discipline, but getting great results is technically challenging.
 We go into a lot more detail in our astrophotography tips and how-to guide, but choosing the right lens is one of the most important first steps to take.

-So then, here are the best astrophotography lenses we've ever tested!
-We've endeavoured to make sure that there are options for all the major systems you're likely to be using, including both DSLRs and mirrorless cameras, so as you can imagine, this is a long list!
-However, there are a fair few lenses on this list that are available for multiple systems.
-The one thing they all have in common is that they'll do a fantastic job of producing clean, sharp images of the night sky!
-You'll also need one of the best tripods and the best cameras for astrophotography, so make sure to check those guides out too if you haven't already.
+So then, here are the best astrophotography lenses I've ever tested.
+I've endeavoured to make sure that there are options for all the major systems you're likely to be using, including both DSLRs and mirrorless cameras.
+However, some lenses on this list that are available for multiple systems.
+You'll also need one of the best tripods and the best cameras for astrophotography, so make sure to check those guides out as well if you haven't already.

 Our go-to lens expert